Guide: Primary league tables 2012

 School league tables are produced every year from government data on pupils' academic achievement in England.
 The tables can be used as a means of informing choices, but do not tell you everything about a school.
 These are the measures the BBC is using for its primary-school tables this year.

-Sats are the popular name given to the national-curriculum tests pupils sit in the final year of primary school.
-Much of the results data in the tables comes from these externally marked tests.
-Children sit these tests in English and maths in Year 6.
+Sats are the popular name given to the national curriculum tests pupils sit in the final year of primary school.
+Much of the results data in the tables comes from these externally-marked tests.
+Children take these tests and teacher assessments in maths, reading and writing in Year 6, when they are aged 10 or 11.

 The figures in the tables relate to all local authority-maintained mainstream primary and middle schools.
 They do not include special schools, pupil referral units, hospital schools or private schools.